Revolt of Hasan Khan Salar: Mashhad Rebellion and Death of Mohammad Shah

-Hamza Mirza had gotten ill and a power vacuum ensued in Mashhad.
-Mirza Muhammad Khan used this to forge alliances with local leaders and encite the people of Mashhad into revolting against the Qajars.
-At the same time Qajar troops in Mashhad (in particular the Turkic regiments as well as those of Hamadan) had harmed the local population and became increasingly unpopular within the city.
+Hamzeh Mirza had gotten ill and a power vacuum ensued in Mashhad.
+Mirza Mohammad Khan used this to forge alliances with local leaders and encite the people of Mashhad into revolting against the Qajars.
+Simultaneously, Qajar troops in Mashhad (in particular the Turkic regiments as well as those of Hamadan) had harmed the local population and became increasingly unpopular within the city.
 The city finally exploded on 25 August 1848 with the support of the local ulema.
-The populace massacred government officials and soldiers (around 700 according to Mojtahed-Zadeh) and besieged Hamza Mirza in the citadel.
+The populace massacred government officials and soldiers (around 700 according to Mojtahed-Zadeh) and besieged Hamzeh Mirza in the citadel.
 When Hasan Khan Salar became aware of this, he marched on Mashhad with 2,000 Turkmen.
 Villages up to 10 farsangs away from Mashhad joined Salar and the population welcomed him and the recently returned Jafar Qoli Khan Shadlu.
 The death of Mohammad Shah Qajar on 4 September only made the situation worse.
-Hamza Mirza began to run out of supplies.
+Hamzeh Mirza began to run out of supplies.

 Intervention of Yar Mohammad Khan Alakozai

-Fortunately for Hamza Mirza, he was soon to be rescued from his predicament.
+Fortunately for Hamzeh Mirza, he was soon to be rescued from his predicament.
 The ruler of Herat, Yar Mohammad Khan Alakozai, seemed like a supporter of Hasan Khan Salar from the outside.
 He had even given Jafar Qoli Khan Shadlu protection.
 Both sides had asked for the support of Yar Mohammad.
 Eventually Yar Mohammad marched on Mashhad with 2,000 troops or 19,000 infantry and cavalry and 4 artillery pieces.
-The chief Mujtahid of Mashhad tried to discourage Hamza Mirza from asking for Afghan assistance because they were Sunnis, but Hamza Mirza refused his request.
+The chief Mujtahid of Mashhad tried to discourage Hamzeh Mirza from asking for Afghan assistance because they were Sunnis, but Hamzeh Mirza refused his request.

 There are two stories of the events in Mashhad.
 The first story is told by Mohamed Yusuf.
 Yusuf states that the Afghans entered the city and Salar's troops left.
 The Qajar forces still in the Arg of Mashhad arrayed their forces facing the Afghans.
 Yar Mohammad then asked the nobles of Herat which side to choose.
 One of them made a speech suggesting the Afghans side with the government and fire on Salar's troops.
-Yar Mohammad was convinced by this and began to jointly attack the Afghans with the help of Hamza Mirza's forces in the citadel.
+Yar Mohammad was convinced by this and began to jointly attack the Afghans with the help of Hamzeh Mirza's forces in the citadel.